transientlunatic/asimov/docs/source/index.rst

 .. warning::
    This documentation is currently being written, so there may be places where it is somewhat defficient.
-   Please bare with me while I get the (robotic) house in order.

 .. toctree::
    :maxdepth: 2